bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

 Netlify should detect your build settings automatically from your project configuration.
 You should verify they are correct.

+-   **Node.js Version**: The required Node.js version is specified in the `.nvmrc` file at the root of the project.
+Netlify will automatically detect and use this version (currently Node 20 LTS).
+No manual configuration is required in the Netlify UI.
 -   **Base directory**: (leave blank unless your project is in a subdirectory)
 -   **Build command**: `npm run build`
 -   **Publish directory**: `dist`